kmuench/kmuench.github.io/_posts/2020-03-18-ten-steps-to-bioinf.md

 <p class="message">
 PRO TIP: I highly recommend that you do not collect samples or data for your own sequencing experiment before you have done two things:

-1. Establish what results you expect to see in your data, even if it is just an expression change in a handful of genes – this will act as a sanity check, and ensure you aren’t investing in a dataset that will yield nothing.
+<p>1.
+Establish what results you expect to see in your data, even if it is just an expression change in a handful of genes – this will act as a sanity check, and ensure you aren’t investing in a dataset that will yield nothing.</p>
-2. Truly consider how to craft a batch effect-minimizing experimental design, preferably with the help of an experienced bioinformatician.
+<p>2.
+Truly consider how to craft a batch effect-minimizing experimental design, preferably with the help of an experienced bioinformatician.
 Every step of the experiment - from the method with which samples are collected, to the day on which the library is prepared - has the potential to introduce batch effects that could render your $10,000 experiment uninterpretable.
 It happens!
-It really does!
+It really does!</p>
   </p>